Returning to the profession

-The RCSLT has started an informal email group for people who are returning to practise.
+The RCSLT has an informal Basecamp group for people who are returning to practice.
 If you would like to be added to this group, please contact email@example.com

 Feedback from some of our members who are currently returning to practice have asked us to publicise some key information about taking a career break.